 Distinguishing between Maximian, Galerius, and Maximinus II.

 Their legends can be very similar.
 Both Maximian and Galerius used "MAXIMIANVS" in their legends.
 The coin to the right is of Galerius even though it says "MAXIMIANVS".
 Read on to understand why.
-Maximinus II used "MAXIMINVS", which differs by only one easy-to-overlook letter.
+Maximinus II used "MAXIMINVS", which differs by only one easy-to-overlook letter (Two coins).

 Galerius was Caesar 293-305 and Augustus 305-311.